olivier3lanc/Jekyll-LibDoc/libdoc-config.md

 * `sidebar.logo.url` <br> Can be either relative URL from site root starting with slash / or absolute URL starting with *http*.
 Local example */img/logo.png* or remote URL *https://remotesite.com/img/logo.png*.
 * `sidebar.logo.max_height` <br> Logo image max height, applies only if url is set.
 Default is 40px.
 * `sidebar.logo.font_size` <br> If no logo url, font size of the site title, ignored if url is set.
 Default is 32px.
 * `sidebar.additional_links` <br> Allows to add links that are not pages included into the project, anywhere into the sidebar.
-For each item
+For each item:
+    * `url` relative or absolute URL
+    * `title` Text into the link
+    * `order` Integer related to the [position of the item in the sidebar](libdoc-front-matter.html#order).
+Sidebar items are ordered by this value.
+Sets the rank of the page link into the sidebar, higher values give lower rank for the page link.
+Additional links are treated like any other page order.
+    * `category` Adds a separator above the item link with the name of the category if the previous item has not the same category.